Brent-Murray/python-cheatsheet/README.md

 Installing Packages
 ----
 There are many more Python packages that are available one just needs to install them.
 These can be found from [PyPl](https://pypi.org/) as well as from [Anaconda](https://anaconda.org/anaconda/repo).
 Instructions for installing packages from PyPl can be found [here](https://packaging.python.org/en/latest/tutorials/installing-packages/) and from Anaconda [here](https://anaconda.org/anaconda/repo/installers).
+Once a packages has been installed importing them can be done the same way as described in the [Python Standard Library and Importing](https://github.com/Brent-Murray/python-cheatsheets#python-standard-library-and-importing) section.